rusticlion/Manastorm/manastorm_codebase_dump.md

                         end

                         if not foundRandom then
-                            print("[TOKEN MANAGER] Error: Could not find any free token for 'random' cost") return false, {}
+                            print("[TOKEN MANAGER] Error: Could not find any free token for '" ..
+Constants.TokenType.RANDOM .. "' cost")
+                            return false, {}
                         end
                     else